galderz/fibula-show/2406-team/README.md

 * [Franz wanted to know if calling `Thread.isVirtual` via method handle instead of direct call would cause a regression in Substrate]
 (https://github.com/quarkusio/quarkus/pull/39704/files#r1547368644).
-Fibula showed that both approaches were as fast as each other , assuming a constant method handle definition:
+Fibula showed that both approaches were as fast as each other, assuming a constant method handle definition:

 ```shell
 FibulaSample_07_IsVirtualMH.directCall        thrpt    4  1176840295.265 ± 46032071.001  ops/s